-Each year, the Dr. Johnny Reyna Center for Cancer Treatment along with Urology San Antonio hosts the city’s ZERO Prostate Cancer Run/Walk.
+Each year, the San Antonio Cancer Center along with Urology San Antonio hosts the city’s ZERO Prostate Cancer Run/Walk.
 The race, which is part of the nation-wide ZERO Prostate Cancer race series, brings awareness to the disease and offers a time to celebrate and recognize loved ones affected by the disease.

 Proceeds from the event benefit Los Padres, a San Antonio prostate cancer charity, and support the national initiatives of the nonprofit organization, ZERO – The End of Prostate Cancer.